Row64/GPU-Script/Doc/FAQ.md

 Yes, since Vulkan is designed for 3D you can.
 Just use the SUI Shader UI to pass 3D verticies, vertex colors and uv coordinates.

-We have a [tutorial](Tutorials_ShaderToy_Particles.md) showing how to run ShaderTty examples here which would help get you started.
+We have a [tutorial](Tutorials_ShaderToy_Particles.md) showing how to run ShaderToy examples here which would help get you started.

 -----------------------------------------------------------------------
 ## **What is the relationship between this code and ImGUI?**